Basil Pesto Recipe (with tips & tricks!)

 You’re probably already convinced that you need pesto.
 Let’s get going on making our own!

-Like I mentioned, pesto is super simple.
+Pesto is really very simple.
+It sounds a little fancy but there are only five ingredients in it, not counting salt and pepper.
+You’ll love making your own pesto, it just feels so good.
 I’ll give you a few tips and some ways to make it your own.
 It’s your pesto so make it how you like it.
-Go for it!

-- Basil: Lots of fresh basil, four cups of it, loosely packed.
+- Basil: You’ll need lots of fresh basil, four cups of it, loosely packed.
 If you have a good harvest of basil that you need to use up before the cold comes, this is your recipe.
 Keep reading if you don’t have quite enough basil.
 I have some great ideas for you.

 - Garlic: This recipe calls for eight cloves of garlic which makes a pretty garlicky pesto, but good news!
 You can easily adjust it to your taste.
 Peel the garlic but don’t bother chopping or mincing it.
 It’s all going in the food processor.